squirrellypenguin/Frozzy-MERN-Backend/README.md

 	* GETS
 		* `/creem/:id` - Returns creem based on DB uni_id
 		* `/creem` - Returns all creems
-		* `/creem/search/:search` - Provides parital search on name
+		* `/creem/search/:search` - Provides partial search on name
 	* PUTS
 		* `/creem/:id` - Update any part of the entry
-		* `/creem/rating/:id` - Adds rating to the array in the colection
+		* `/creem/rating/:id` - Adds rating to the array in the collection
 	* POST
 		* `/creem` - Create new store
 	* DELETE